selimanac/defold-daabbcc/README.md

 daabbcc.removeAABB(tree_name,id)
 ```
 ### Queries
-You can query the tree(s) by id or AABB for possible overlaps.
+You can query a tree by id or with AABB for possible overlaps.
 Query returns a lua table of object IDs.

 **Caution**: You can't cross query.